 The members of the Fidelity Master Trust Board have extensive knowledge, insight and experience within the pensions and finance industry.
-For any further information with regards to the Trustees please call the Workplace Investing Service Centre on 0800 3 68 68 68.
+For any further information with regards to the Trustees please call the Workplace Investing Service Centre on 0800 3 68 68 68 (open Monday to Friday between 8 am and 6 pm).

-Annual chair statements & SIP
+Annual chair statements, SIP and TCFD report

-If you would like to view a copy of the Annual Chair Statements or the Plan's Statement of Investment Principles (SIP), they are available at fidelity.co.uk/costs-charges or on request via the Workplace Investing Service Centre.
+If you would like to view a copy of the Annual Chair Statements, the Plan's Statement of Investment Principles (SIP) or the Task Force for Client Related Financial Disclosure, they are available at retirement.fidelity.co.uk/costs-and-charges or on request via the Workplace Investing Service Centre.